 SBA's Women-Owned Small Business Program

-As a small business GSA contractor, it’s essential to understand which set-asides your business is classified under.
-Depending on your North American Industry Classification System (NAICS) Code, you could qualify for certain small business contracting programs and set-asides, or opportunities that are only available to a certain subset of contractors.
+As a small business GSA contractor, it’s essential to understand if your company qualifies for additional set-asides.
+Depending on your North American Industry Classification System (NAICS) Code, you could qualify for certain small business contracting programs or opportunities that are only available to a certain subset of contractors.

 What is the Women-Owned Small Business (WOSB) Set-Aside Program?